wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 sender of the given message.
 The `responseToID_` field is also set as the unique global ID of the request event, such that the receiving end can match the response with the request.
+The `makeResponse()` function simples does slightly more than `setResponse()` by allocating a new event object, and passing it as the first argument to `setResponse()`.
+The newly created object is returned by the function, and is ready to be sent via a link.

 ## The Hierarchy Interface